-I led a 4 part team made up of a Business Analyst, a Data Analyst, and 2 Strategic Designers (myself included) as a part of a larger 12 person project team.
-I was responsible for identifying and representing the business view point in our final design through activities like workshop facilitation, root cause analysis, comparative analysis, rapid prototyping and the development of a human-centric operating model.
+I led a 4 part team made up of a Business Analyst, a Data Analyst, and 2 Business Designers (myself included) as a part of a larger 12 person project team.
+I was responsible for identifying and representing the business view point in our final design through activities like workshop facilitation, root cause analysis, comparative analysis, rapid prototyping and the development of a Human-Centric Operating Model.

-*Due to confidentiality terms, client names, research findings and operating model artifact have been intentionally omitted.
+*Due to confidentiality terms, client names and strategic recommendations have been intentionally omitted.

 Conducted Root Cause Analysis of all user pain points and identified which Operating Model Drivers they were related to

-Used elements of operating models outside of the health care industry, contact center operating model best practices and the 3 operating model concepts to synthesize and surface emerging themes and key business drivers
+Used elements of Operating Models outside of the health care industry, contact center operating model best practices and the 3 operating model concepts to identif key business drivers

 Authored new organizational guiding principles rooted in client’s vision and customer and employee needs

 Reviewed, grouped and prioritized 37 prior recommendations for Customer Experience with stakeholders